rs7ameya/SE-Assignment-PRN-1930331245053-/README.md

 # SE-Assignment-PRN-1930331245053-
 *Assignments of Software Engineering*
--Assignment 1: Implement a Python program to send OTP via email and verify it. (without Functional decomposition) -Assignment 2: Implement a Python program to send OTP via email and verify it. (with Functional decomposition) -Assignment 2: Implementation of OTP sender using OOP design.
+- Assignment 1: Implement a Python program to send OTP via email and verify it. (without Functional decomposition)
+- Assignment 2: Implement a Python program to send OTP via email and verify it. (with Functional decomposition)
+- Assignment 3: Implementation of OTP sender using OOP design.
+- Assignment 4: Test Cases for OTP Assignment